Logistic Q-Learning: EXPERIMENTS

 \section{EXPERIMENTS}

 In this section we evaluate \QREPS empirically.
 As the algorithm is essentially on-policy, we compare it with: DQN using Polyak averaging and getting new samples at every episode \citep{mnih2015human}; PPO as a surrogate of TRPO \citep{schulman2017proximal}; VMPO as the on-policy version of MPO \citep{song2019v}; and REPS with parametric policies \citep{deisenroth2013survey}.
+The code used for these experiments is available online at \url{https://github.com/sebascuri/qreps}.

 We evaluate these algorithms in different standard environments which we describe in Appendix \ref{app:extra_experiments}.
 In all environments we use indicator features, except for Cart-Pole that we use the initialization of a 2-layer ReLU Neural Network as features and optimize the last layer.
 For all environments but CartPole we run episodes of length 200 and update the policy at the end of each episode.
 Due to the early-termination of CartPole, we run episodes until termination or length 200 and update the policy after 4 episodes.